Bivariate change point detection: joint detection of changes in expectation and variance: Introduction

-We study univariate piecewise i.i.d.~sequences and provide a nonparametric method for the detection of change points which may occur on multiple time scales.
-Particularly, we aim at detecting changes in both the expectation and the variance.
-Among the vast literature, a great proportion concerns changes in expectation.
-We mention the nonparametric methods by \cite{Wolfe1984, Horvath2008} or \citet{Eichinger2018}, and regarding the detection of change points on multiple time scales we mention \citet{Spokoiny2009,fryz2014,matteson2014} and \citet{Frick2014}.
-The problem of detecting changes in the variance is less extensively studied.
-We mention the articles by \citet{hsu1977, inclan1994,chen1997, whitcher2000,Killick2013} or \citet{Korkas2017}.
-Combining both, changes in expectation and variance, we mention a paper by \cite{Pein2016} that aims at detecting changes in expectation by allowing the variance to change simultaneously.
-Vice versa, \citet{Gao2018} or \citet{Dette2015} study changes in variance allowing the expectation to vary smoothly.
+We study independent univariate random variables (RVs) that have piecewise constant expectation ($\mu$) and variance ($\sigma^2$).
+The goal is to detect changes in both $\mu$ and $\sigma^2$.
+Apart from constant first and second moments within each section, the distribution is allowed to vary periodically, allowing for variability in higher moments.
+This periodicity can improve the mimicking of real data as compared to i.i.d.~RVs, the latter of which are contained as a special case.
+We provide a nonparametric method for the detection of change points which may occur on multiple time scales.
+There is vast literature on all aspects mentioned.
+Regarding independence, we mention \citet{Csorgo1988,Gombay2002,Horvath2005} ($U$-statistics), \citet{Horvath2007,Holmes2013} (empirical processes), and \citet{Siegmund1988,Frick2014,Fang2020} (likelihood ratios), the last two tackling multiple change points.
+For the detection of changes in $\mu$ we mention the nonparametric methods of \citet{Wolfe1984, Horvath2008, Jaruskova2010}; or \citet{Dehling2013}, and in particular regarding change points on multiple time scales we refer to \citet{Spokoiny2009,fryz2014,matteson2014}.
+For the detection of changes in $\sigma^2$ we mention the articles of \citet{hsu1977, inclan1994,chen1997, whitcher2000,Killick2013,Korkas2017} and a paper for changes in scale by \citet{Gerstenberger2019}.
+Combining both, changes in $\mu$ and $\sigma^2$, we refer to \citet{Pein2016} who aim at detecting changes in $\mu$ by allowing $\sigma^2$ to change simultaneously.
+Vice versa, \citet{Gao2018} or \citet{Dette2015} study changes in $\sigma^2$ allowing $\mu$ to vary smoothly.
+Further, we note that \citet{Gorecki2018} and \citet{Messer2014} aim at detecting changes in $\mu$ (first moment) while a certain degree of heteroscedasticity, i.e., variability in the second moment, is allowed.
+In this work, the latter is extended in the sense that we detect changes in both $\mu$ and $\sigma^2$, while we also allow for variability in higher moments.